 The School is equipped to identify children who may be vulnerable to radicalization or extremism.
 We monitor students who might be at risk.
-If a student is identified, s/he is referred to a member of the safeguarding team.
-If the concern escalated after appropriate interventions at the school and family level, the designated safeguarding lead would be notified and s/he may decide to refer the case to Channel, the multi-agency panel in the Tri-borough dedicated to preventing radicalization and extremism.
+If a student is identified, they are referred to a member of the safeguarding team.
+If the concern escalated after appropriate interventions at the school and family level, the designated safeguarding lead would be notified and they may decide to refer the case to Channel, the multi-agency panel in the Tri-borough dedicated to preventing radicalization and extremism.